Skip to main content

 The Wolfson Centre are focusing on improving these outcomes by researching early interventions and treatments for young people through the Skills for Adolescent Wellbeing (SWELL) study.

-The SWELL study is currently exploring whether online group cognitive behavioural therapy, specifically designed for young people, can reduce symptoms of depression and anxiety and improve wellbeing in those experiencing emotional distress.
+The SWELL study is currently exploring whether an online type of talking therapy (called cognitive behavioural therapy), specifically designed for young people, can reduce symptoms of depression and anxiety and improve wellbeing in those experiencing emotional distress.

 Professor Rice concluded: “I was delighted to appear on the podcast and glad to discuss our clinical trial, the SWELL study, which represents a vital step in developing more targeted support for young people.
 It was a great opportunity to highlight the crucial mental health research taking place in Wales, and we are proud to part of this important work here at the Wolfson Centre.”